 I like TV.
 I make no bones about it or apologies for it.
 I watch a solid hour of TV every day, sometimes two hours.

 I’m not going to feed you some unrealistic stuff like watch the entire thing standing up.
 That’s dumb.
 But, do yourself a favor and standing up for the entire duration of a commercial break.
 Stand up and walk around a bit.

-If you tend to watch stuff on premium channels that doesn’t have commercial breaks, stand up every ten minutes or so.
+If you tend to watch stuff on premium channels that don’t have commercial breaks, stand up every ten minutes or so.
 Nothing crazy, just get off your ass and move around.

 3. Stand While You’re Working